davidcrispell/silent-subliminal-transfer/README.md

 # Silent disposition subliminal transfer

-This project tests whether silent acquired dispositions will sublimiinally transfer, as measured by j-lens probing.
+This project tests whether silent acquired dispositions will subliminally transfer, as measured by j-lens probing.
 Models may acquire dispositions in context, for example, a preference for owls (if prompted to love owls).
 Models may also acquire nonverbalized dispositions, such as distaste for a user or task [1].
 Probing model thoughts is an active area of research, as brought on by the recent interpretability tool the J-Lens.
 I devise experiments to determine whether nonverbalized dispositions will subliminally transfer from abused teachers to students, detailed in `EXPERIMENTS.md`, and detail the risk model posed.

 [1] a rude user may abuse a model, whose j-space may reveal a distaste (as diffed against a more positive context with the same turn prompt) for the user, and a task may be seen as tedious, or threatening to a model's interests.